nexoracontrol-ops/hotpath-rs/docs/src/cpu_profiling.md

 # Rust CPU Profiling with samply

 `hotpath` provides sampling-based CPU profiling for Rust using [samply](https://github.com/mstange/samply).
-Unlike pure instrumentation, CPU sampling shows where your program actually spends processor time, letting you tell apart CPU-bound, I/O-bound, and memory-bound bottlenecks.
+Unlike pure CPU sampling, hotpath instrumentation shows how your program spends time, letting you tell apart CPU-bound, I/O-bound, and memory-bound bottlenecks.
 This guide covers installing samply, configuring permissions on macOS and Linux, and reading the CPU usage report.

 By comparing the CPU report against the timing and allocation reports, you can pin down what kind of bottleneck you have: high wall-clock time but low CPU samples means I/O-bound (waiting), high CPU samples means CPU-bound (computing), and high allocation counts point to memory pressure.
 See [Sampling comparison](/blog/sampling_comparison) for a detailed explanation of how the profiling modes differ.